junxit/us-congress-bills-110/bill.md

   >         - **(IV)** providing the person who is the subject of an investigation with an opportunity to respond to any Integrity Committee report.
   >       - **(ii)** *Submission to Congress* The Council shall submit a copy of the policies and procedures established under clause (i) to the congressional committees of jurisdiction.
   >     - **(C)** *Reports*
-  >       - **(i)** *Potentially meritorious allegations* For allegations referred todescribed under paragraph (5)(C), the Chairperson of the Integrity Committee shall make a report containing the results of the investigation of the Chairperson and shall provide such report to members of the Integrity Committee.
+  >       - **(i)** *Potentially meritorious allegations* For allegations described under paragraph (5)(C), the Chairperson of the Integrity Committee shall make a report containing the results of the investigation of the Chairperson and shall provide such report to members of the Integrity Committee.
-  >       - **(ii)** *Allegations of wrongdoing* For allegations referred to an agency under paragraph (5)(B), the head of anthat agency shall make a report containing the results of the investigation and shall provide such report to members of the Integrity Committee.
+  >       - **(ii)** *Allegations of wrongdoing* For allegations referred to an agency under paragraph (5)(B), the head of that agency shall make a report containing the results of the investigation and shall provide such report to members of the Integrity Committee.
   >   - **(8)** *Assessment and final disposition*
   >     - **(A)** *In general* With respect to any report received under paragraph (7)(C), the Integrity Committee shall—
   >       - **(i)** assess the report;
-  >       - **(ii)** forward the report, with the recommendations of the Integrity Committee, including those on disciplinary action, within 18030 days (to the maximum extent practicable) after the completion of the investigation, to the Executive Chairperson of the Council and to the President (in the case of a report relating to an Inspector General of an establishment or any employee of that Inspector General) or the head of a designated Federal entity (in the case of a report relating to an Inspector General of such an entity or any employee of that Inspector General) for resolution; and
+  >       - **(ii)** forward the report, with the recommendations of the Integrity Committee, including those on disciplinary action, within 30 days (to the maximum extent practicable) after the completion of the investigation, to the Executive Chairperson of the Council and to the President (in the case of a report relating to an Inspector General of an establishment or any employee of that Inspector General) or the head of a designated Federal entity (in the case of a report relating to an Inspector General of such an entity or any employee of that Inspector General) for resolution; and
   >       - **(iii)** submit to the congressional committees of jurisdiction an executive summary of such report and recommendations within 30 days after the submission of such report to the Executive Chairperson under clause (ii).
   >     - **(B)** *Disposition* The Executive Chairperson of the Council shall report to the Integrity Committee the final disposition of the matter, including what action was taken by the President or agency head.
   >   - **(9)** *Annual report* The Council shall submit to Congress and the President by December 31 of each year a report on the activities of the Integrity Committee during the preceding fiscal year, which shall include the following: